Overview

 any file, Bash will pass the expression as an argument to the command

-(which contains only files with names ending with .pdb
+(which contains only files with names ending with .pdb) results in

 file names matching these expressions, but not the wildcards